19 Women On How They’re Protecting Their Peace This Year

 "These acts of self-love and preservation will enhance your life immeasurably, and you’ll feel a slow but steady increase in happiness as a result.
 Once you’re really able to adopt this way of thinking, it becomes second nature and you’re left with that warm, fuzzy sense of peace.

-"However, this is not to be confused with being flaky, selfish or guarded.
-Saying no in advance is different to bailing last minute.
-This is not an excuse to behave badly as a partner, be unreliable as a friend or inconsistent with people in your life under the guise of 'protecting your peace'."
+"However, this is not to be confused with being flaky, selfish, or guarded.
+Saying no in advance is different [from] bailing last minute.
+This is not an excuse to behave badly as a partner, be unreliable as a friend, or be inconsistent with people in your life under the guise of 'protecting your peace.'"

 "These acts of self-love and preservation will enhance your life immeasurably, and you’ll feel a slow but steady increase in happiness as a result.
 Once you’re really able to adopt this way of thinking, it becomes second nature and you’re left with that warm, fuzzy sense of peace.

-"However, this is not to be confused with being flaky, selfish or guarded.
-Saying no in advance is different to bailing last minute.
-This is not an excuse to behave badly as a partner, be unreliable as a friend or inconsistent with people in your life under the guise of 'protecting your peace'."
+"However, this is not to be confused with being flaky, selfish, or guarded.
+Saying no in advance is different [from] bailing last minute.
+This is not an excuse to behave badly as a partner, be unreliable as a friend, or be inconsistent with people in your life under the guise of 'protecting your peace.'"